magdel/agloraemulator/README.md

 ## Usage

 To start application correctly you need IntelliJ IDEA CE.
-Running build from gradle will not work because of limited support for GUI Designer by Jetbrains and they not gonna improve it (https://youtrack.jetbrains.com/issue/IDEA-223518).
+**Running build from gradle will not work because of limited support for GUI Designer by Jetbrains and they not gonna improve it (https://youtrack.jetbrains.com/issue/IDEA-223518).**

-Run application in IDE and specify device id and COM port write data to.
+**Run application in IDE** and specify device id and COM port write data to.

 ![Sample running view](docs/images/img.png)

 ## BLE adapter assembly

 To send data use ready made modules like JDY-09 (AT-09) and USB-To-TTL (CH340) coupled together.
 See datasheet for your modules to connect properly.
+Connect to BLE module from phone as you do to connect to device.

 Front
 ![Assembly view 1](docs/images/assembly1.jpg)